John0n1/ZIPPY/readme.md

 ▐▙▄▄▄▖▗▄█▄▖▐▌   ▗▄▄▞▘▐▌  ▐▌▗▄█▄▖▐▌   ▐▌
 ```

-ZIPsnipp is a command-line utility written in Python designed to be your comprehensive toolkit for handling various archive file formats.
-It aims to provide a user-friendly and powerful interface for common archive operations, including extraction, creation, listing, testing, password management, and even experimental repair and salvage capabilities.
+ZIPsnipp is a command-line utility written in Python designed for handling various archive file formats.
+It aims to provide a user-friendly interface for common archive operations, including extraction, creation, listing, testing, password management, and even experimental repair and salvage capabilities.

 ## Features